FailAcademy/learning/wdp-vancouver/_slides/week-07/02-post-loops-wpdb.md

 # get_posts()

 - Basically a wrapper for `WP_Query`
-- However, it's a function, not a class, so none of it's methods will be available to you
+- However, it's a function, not a class, so none of the `WP_Query` methods will be available to you
-- Also not actually a loop, it returns an array of `WP_Post` objects that you can loop yourself
+- It's also not actually a loop&mdash;it returns an array of `WP_Post` objects that you can loop over yourself

 ---